sheetaRajput/paginationcode/README.md

 # paginationcode
-This is a pagination code for demo
+This is a pagination code for demo.